The Director Welcomes You

 Time to Complete

-— The Messenger Pigeon you were holding self destructs.
+— The Tablet of Stone you were holding self destructs.

 The Villain Dossier